Summary

 Two main reasons

-During adolescence there is a delay in the time when melatonin (one of our sleep hormones which makes us sleepy) is released from our brains.
-Therefore, adolescents are not tired until later in the evening.
-So, they are not ready to fall asleep until later - so they do things to stop being bored (TV, phone).
-Adolescents may also find it hard to get up in the morning because they fell asleep later and have not had enough sleep (see Body Clock for more information).
+During adolescence there is also a delay in the time when melatonin (one of our sleep hormones which makes us sleepy) is released from our brains.
+Therefore, teenagers are not tired until later in the evening.
+It is like the timing of their sleep shifts forward (see Body Clock for more information).
+So, as they are not ready to fall asleep until later - so they do things to stop being bored which can keep them even more awake (e.g. TV, phone).
+This is the second reason why teenagers may find it hard to get up in the morning for this reason, because their delayed melatonin makes them fall asleep later and they have not had enough sleep.

 Is sleep just as important for teenagers as it is during other stages of life?